enfiskutensykkel/hackathon2013/README.md

 Libraries
 ---------
 Libraries we use:
-  * jQuery and jQuery template for pretty front-end stuff
+  * jQuery and jQuery template for pretty front-end stuff.
-  * crossfilter for managing large data objects in JavaScript
+  * crossfilter for managing large data objects in JavaScript.
-  * Flask for Python back-end which reads from the APIs and posting and reading result from OpenCalais
+  * Flask for Python back-end which reads from the APIs and posting and reading result from OpenCalais.

 Hosting